Jobs and Queues Overview

 Shows the PDF/X-Version and the Output Intent.

-Provides information about the Date/time of the conversion, Embedded Profiles of the original file, which Configuration was used, the New Output Intent, whether DeviceLink profiles were calculated using SmartLink, the Ink Saving percentage when this feature was enabled prior to conversion, and whether Transparency Reduction was used including the selected settings.
+Provides information about the Date and time of the conversion, Embedded Profiles of the original file, which Configuration was used, the New Output Intent, whether DeviceLink profiles were calculated using SmartLink, the Ink Saving percentage (if enabled) and whether Transparency Reduction was used including the selected settings.

 The total Processing Time of a job is listed as well.
 The time is always displayed in seconds, even if the processing takes several minutes.